reshmabidikar/slate/source/includes/_subscription.md

 **Request Body**

-A blocking state resource representing the intended new blocking state.
-For example,
+A [blocking state resource](account-blocking-state-resource) representing the intended new blocking state.

 ```
 {